rebing/graphql-laravel/README.md

 >
 > In such case either disable the middleware or trim the query on the client
 > before hashing.

-#### Why "basic support" ?

-Currently, only the GraphQL query string representation will be cached and still needs to be re-parsed after retrieving form the cache.

 #### Notes
  - The error descriptions are aligned with [apollo-server](https://github.com/apollographql/apollo-server).